petermsiegel/F-string-APL/README.md

 example
 ```

+Two adjacent Text fields can be separated by a Null **Space field** `{}`,
+for example when at least one field contains multiline input that you
+want formatted separately from others, i.e. keeping each field in is own rectangular space:

 ```
-⍝  Two adjacent Text fields can be separated by a Null Space field {}, ⍝  for example when at least one field contains multiline input that you ⍝  want formatted separately (keeping each field in is own rectangular space):
    ∆F 'Cat`◇Elephant `◇Mouse{}Felix`◇Dumbo`◇Mickey'
 Cat      Felix
 Elephant Dumbo